Velvet Revolver: Contraband and mainstream success (2003–2005)

-The resulting album, titled Contraband, was released on June 8, 2004.
+The resulting album, Contraband, was released on June 8, 2004.
 Helped by the success of the single "Slither", it debuted at number one on the Billboard 200, selling over 250,000 copies in the first week.
 Contraband went on to sell four million copies worldwide, 2.9 million of which were sold in the United States, and was certified 2× platinum by the RIAA.
-Both "Slither" and "Fall to Pieces" managed to peak at number one on the Mainstream Rock Chart as well as number 56 and 67 on the Billboard Hot 100, respectively.
+Both "Slither" and "Fall to Pieces" peaked at number one on the Mainstream Rock Chart as well as number 56 and 67 on the Billboard Hot 100, respectively.
 "Slither" also peaked at number one on the Modern Rock Chart and number 35 on the UK Singles Chart.
 The album's third single, "Dirty Little Thing", peaked at number eight on the Mainstream Rock chart.

 Critically, the album was generally well received.
 Despite being praised for its hedonism and maturity, critics noted a disconnection between "singer and band".
 Velvet Revolver won the Kerrang!
 Award for Best International Newcomer in 2004, and the following year they won the Best Hard Rock Performance Grammy Award for "Slither".
-They also received a nomination for Rock Artist of the Year at the Billboard Music Awards while "Fall to Pieces" was nominated for a Song of the Year/Rock Radio Radio Music Award.
-They recorded a new song entitled "Come On, Come In" for the movie Fantastic Four in 2005, which peaked at number 14 on the Mainstream Rock Chart.
+They were also nominated for Rock Artist of the Year at the Billboard Music Awards while "Fall to Pieces" was nominated for a Song of the Year/Rock Radio Radio Music Award.
+They recorded a new song, "Come On, Come In", for the 2005 movie Fantastic Four, which peaked at number 14 on the Mainstream Rock Chart.
 "Fall to Pieces" then re-entered the charts, peaking at number twenty-five on the Adult Top 40 the same year.

 Velvet Revolver toured extensively for nineteen months in support of Contraband.
-They toured both the United States and Europe twice, while also performing in Australia, New Zealand, and Japan.
+They toured both the US and Europe twice, while also performing in Australia, New Zealand, and Japan.
 They performed at Live 8 and various festivals including Download Festival, as well as Ozzfest.
-It was during the tour that the band members, with the exception of Kushner, began to relapse on alcohol and drugs.
-Though they managed to get clean in time for the recording of their new album, Slash felt that "[the band] lost [Weiland]" and "thought the overall spirit of everything was declining at that point."
+During the tour, the band members, with the exception of Kushner, began to relapse on alcohol and drugs.
+Though they got clean in time for the recording of their new album, Slash felt that "[the band] lost [Weiland]" and "thought the overall spirit of everything was declining at that point."